BriantOliveira/Personal-Notebook/class01.md

 ### What is Harness Testing?

 Test harness is a methodology that enables the automation of tests.
 Automation test is a collection of software and test data with the purpose  to test a program unit by running it under varying conditions and monitoring its behavior and outputs.

-Test harness executes test, by using a test library and generate a report.
+Test harness executes test, by using a test library and generates a report.